-- The Public Ballot for the Virgin Money London Marathon takes place online in early May; it is always massively over-subscribed (in 2018 by a factor of 20 to 1).
-If you entered you will be mailed your result in early October.
+- The Public Ballot for the TCS London Marathon takes place online immediately after each Marathon; it is always massively over-subscribed (typically by a factor of 20 to 1).
+If you entered the 2022 Ballot, you will receive your result in February.
 If you are reading this after hearing that you have been successful, click on Own Place above.
 If you are awaiting your result, you are advised to follow the twin-track approach of applying simultaneously for a Golden Bond place (see below).
 If you get a place in the Ballot, and have also been offered a Golden Bond place, you will still run for the charity but will no longer be under the obligations of the Pledge you have signed up to (and the charity will then be able to offer your Bond place to another runner - hence the importance of letting us know if you do get a Ballot place).
 If you are not successful, or did not enter at all, your only route into the event will be via a Golden Bond place.

 What is a Golden Bond?

 - Officially, a Golden Bond is a package of five guaranteed places bought by a charity from the Marathon.
 Some charities own just one Bond while others own multiples and will field much larger teams on Race Day.
 Charities on the CRunCH site range in size from five runners to around 80.

 I'm not resident in the UK: can I apply for a Golden Bond place?